I’ve never really belonged.

-As a group, we share a set of values that influence (but do not determine) our behaviour and how we interpret the meaning of everyone else’s behaviour.
+As a group, we share a set of values that influence (but do not determine) our behavior and how we interpret the meaning of everyone else’s behavior.

 Our values don’t dictate how we’re meant to live or what we’re meant to do.
 They’re not meant to handcuff us or hold us back.
 They’re what keeps us going day-by-day.
 They’re our inspiration.